Banking Bank Reviews

 To take advantage of Ally's many savings features, you also need a Spending Account, which could be a barrier if you're happy with your current bank account

-With Capital One, you can create multiple Performance Savings accounts to separate funds for your different financial goals and schedule automatic transfers to save regularly.
 Capital One has fewer tools than Ally to automate your savings.
 But again, Capital One wins specifically for families because it offers a Kids Savings Account.
-This earns 2.50% (as of 10/28/24) APY, which is pretty high for a kids’ savings account, and has no fees or minimums.
-It’s a joint account controlled by parents, and you can open one for your child if they’re at least 12.
+This earns 2.50% APY, which is pretty high for a kids' savings account, and has no fees or minimums.
+It's a joint account controlled by parents, and you can open one for your child if they're at least 12.

 Ally Bank vs. Capital One 360: CDs